-Giving a amused smile, Levi shook his head.
+Tossing her an amused smile, Levi shook his head.
 “We don’t celebrate Halloween the same way.
 It’s equivalent to New Year’s Eve: fancy dress, expensive food and drink, very formal.
 So no costumes.
 And the guest list is exclusive, which means you will see things.”

 Madeline’s eyes twinkled with intrigue.

 “Like what things?” she said, lowering her voice.

 “Ears, tails, glamour…” Levi elaborated, keeping his voice low, even though there wasn’t anyone within earshot who would have heard their whispered conversation.

 “Ears?”
 Madeline’s eyes widened.
 She was very excited at the mere mention of the idea but somehow managed to keep her voice quiet.
 “Possibly your ears?”

 Not able to control her inner fangirl, she let out a muffled squeal.